 What interest rate is guaranteed, for how long, and what is the minimum rate in the contract?

 How long is the surrender period, and what penalties apply if I need to take out more than the free withdrawal amount?

+What is the free withdrawal amount?

 What happens at the end of the guarantee term?
 Will the rate change or will a new surrender period begin?

+If the annuity is a qualified annuity and you are of the age to begin taking minimum required distributions, ask if the annuity allows for these distributions without penalties.

 FIXED INDEXED ANNUITIES

 A fixed indexed annuity (FIA) is an insurance contract that protects your principal while crediting interest based on the performance of a market index, such as the S&P 500.
-You do not directly invest in the market.
+You do not directly invest in the market and this product is not an investment product.
 The insurer uses formulas like caps, participation rates, spreads, and reset periods to determine your interest.
 These features can limit how much of the index’s gains you receive.

-FIAs have a 0% floor, so your account won’t lose value if the index falls (excluding fees and withdrawals).
-You do not pay taxes on earnings until you withdraw them Many FIAs have long surrender periods and complex terms.
-Their illustrations are based on assumptions that may not match actual results.
+FIAs have a 0% floor, so your account won’t lose value if the index falls (excluding fees and withdrawals), but it is also possible that you may not earn any interest if the index falls.
+You do not pay taxes on earnings until you withdraw them.
+Many FIAs have long surrender periods and complex terms.
+The illustrations are based on assumptions that may not match actual results.
 Gains are limited, formulas may change after the initial guarantee period, and understanding your returns requires reviewing the contract carefully.

 Ask about:

 How is interest calculated?
 What are the caps, participation rates, spreads, and how long are they guaranteed?
 How do those terms apply?
 And what do they mean in plain language?

-What is the surrender period, and what penalties apply if I withdraw more than the free amount?
+What is the surrender period, and what penalties apply if I withdraw more than the free withdrawal amount?

+What is the free withdrawal amount?

 What assumptions are in the illustration?
 What is guaranteed versus hypothetical?
 How could my actual results differ?

+If the annuity is a qualified annuity and you are of the age to begin taking minimum required distributions, ask if the annuity allows for these distributions without penalties.

 Key terms for FIAs: